Injuries: All Ages

 Cycling is a healthy and popular activity for people of all ages.
 Crashes involving bicyclists are, however, common and often involve motor vehicles.
 Head injuries are responsible for around three-quarters of deaths among bicyclists involved in crashes.
 Facial injuries are also common.
 The review found that wearing a helmet reduced the risk of head or brain injury by approximately two-thirds or more, regardless of whether the crash involved a motor vehicle.
 Injuries to the mid and upper face were also markedly reduced, although helmets did not prevent lower facial injuries.

-Note: this team was the original 1989 source for the 85 percent effectiveness number that BHSI now usually quotes as 66 to 88 percent as noted above.
+Note: this team was the original 1989 source for the 85 percent effectiveness number that BHSI now has updated to the numbers above.

 "Helmet use was associated with reduced risk of head injury in bicycle collisions with motor vehicles of up to 74%, and the more severe the injury considered, the greater the reduction.
 This was also found to be true for particular head injuries such as skull fractures, intracranial injury and open head wounds"